WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_Automation/automation.rst

 File Selection and File Splitting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may have noticed two additional modules that don’t appear to have anything to do with analyzing the data directly.
-These are the Named File Selector and File Set Split modules.
+First thing first, we will deal with two additional modules that don’t appear in here.
+These are the ``Named File Selector`` and ``File Set Split`` modules.

 The first one, Named File Selector, requires an input name and sets of files.
 We will create two file sets, and enter the run-1_bold.nii and run-2_bold.nii files for each set.
 When we come to the first preprocessing module, Realignment, we create two sessions and enter the respective files for each session.